bpstephanie/Stigma_Free/README.md

 # UX
 ### Visitor Goals
 The expected visitor is:
-- Visitors that wants to understand more about sexual health and sexual transmitted diseases.
+- Visitors that wants to understand more about sexual health and sexual transmitted diseases and infections.
-- Visitors that believe that they or someone else has a sexual transmitted disease.
+- Visitors that believe that they or someone else has a sexual transmitted disease or infection.
-- Visitors that wants to get a suggestion about the next step for their sexual transmitted diseases
+- Visitors that wants to get a suggestion about the next step for their sexual transmitted diseases and infections.

 Visitors goals are:
 - Read facts about the sexual transmitted diseases.
-- Go through the quiz to strenghtening or weakening the belief they or others are affected by a sexual transmitted disease.
+- Go through the quiz to strenghtening or weakening the belief they or others are affected by a sexual transmitted disease or infection.
 - Get suggestions what to do including tests and contacting health professionals.

 How STIgma Free fills the needs: